-What will Donald Trump get up to during his UK and Ireland visit?
+What will Donald Trump get up to during his UK and Ireland visit next week?

-US President Donald Trump is visiting the UK for three days before an overnight stay in Ireland.
+US President Donald Trump will visit the UK for three days before an overnight stay in Ireland.

 Here is his itinerary:

 Mr Trump and his wife Melania will arrive in the morning and be officially welcomed by the Queen, the Prince of Wales and the Duchess of Cornwall at Buckingham Palace.
 He will have a private lunch with the Queen and view a special exhibition of items of historical significance to the United States from the Royal Collection.